Ewdod/Ewdod/README.md

 - 👋 Hi, I’m @ewdodold
 - 👀 I’m interested in Physics, Python, Mathematics, Astronomy and Mobile App Development
-- 🌱 I’m currently learning C, C++, C#, Python
+- 🌱 I’m currently learning C#, Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me phyicsmetu22@gmail.com, haybekbatuhan@gmail.com
+- 📫 How to reach me haybekbatuhan@gmail.com, haybekbatuhan@gmail.com

 <!---
 EwdodPSPMA/EwdodPSPMA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.